-I have written about my birthday month for several years now but for those who are new, I celebrate the entire month of my birth by writing fun posts of no substance.
+I’ve been writing about my birthday month for several years now, but for those who are new, I celebrate the entire month of my birth by writing fun posts of no substance.

 Okay, I do that all year round.